Criminal Justice at Messiah College

 Career options for criminal justice majors

-As a graduate of the criminal justice program, students are equipped to secure positions in areas such as:
+As a graduate of the criminal justice program, students with a Bachelor's Degree are equipped to secure positions in areas such as:

 For more information on career planning for the criminal justice program, visit the Messiah College Career and Professional Development Center.